txt/mase/src/doc/Evil.md

    your own goals.
 6. Deploy those changes, thus taking over the world.

 Note the truly evil, very wicked and distrubring part of this plan.
-If you have the power to change the world then that means  (evil laugh) you also  have the guilt if you do not use that power to right the wrongs in this world.
+If you have the power to change the world then that also means  (evil laugh) you    have the guilt if you do not use that power to right the wrongs in this world.
+So my gift to you is discontent and struggle and the occasional (possibly fleeting) success against vast problems.

+That's it.
+The rest of the book is details.
+Get reading.
+Get doing.